 There is absolutely no paperwork included, and the entire form can be filled out digitally.

 Applicants will need a valid passport to apply.
 The form will ask for information including but not limited to your name, work experience, the first European Union country you intend to visit, any criminal record, background and eligibility questions, etc.

 Overall, the form is pretty straightforward and should take about 10 minutes to be filled out.
 After filling out the form, you pay the ETIAS fee through a debit or credit card.

 Wait for The System to Assess Your Application

 After you submit the application, the system will assess your information.

 It will fact-check your credentials along with every other detail you mentioned.
 It will also check for any prior ill-record with law enforcement authorities to assess whether you are a risk to the European countries.

-Essentially, if your provided information is correct, you are good to go – the system will give you a green light and your ETIAS application will be approved.
+Essentially, if your provided information is correct, you are good to go – the system will give you the green light and your ETIAS application will be approved.

-95% of the applicants can expect to receive approval within a few minutes.
+95% of the applicants can expect to receive an approval within a few minutes.